Mirnayani/prakerja_project/README.md

 # prakerja_project

-final assignment from sekolah pintar
+Final assignment to create landing page sekolah pintar using HTML and CSS